Demerit points

 Demerit points relief for safe drivers

-All unrestricted NSW licence holders – including professional drivers – are eligible for a demerit point trial that aims to reward responsible driving behaviour.
+All unrestricted NSW licence holders who have active demerit points– including professional drivers – are included in the trial to reward responsible driving behaviour.

-During the trial, if an eligible driver maintains an offence-free record during the trial period, one demerit point will be removed from their driving record.
+If an eligible driver maintains an offence-free record during the trial periods, one demerit point will be removed from their driving record.

-Learner and provisional licence holders are not included in the trial.
+Learner and provisional licence holders were not included in the trial.

 Did you know?